 - After that, switch to the Advanced tab and click Settings under Performance.

-- Under Visual Effects, choose the option Adjust for best performance, or you could also select Custom and uncheck all the check boxes.
+- Under Visual Effects, choose the option to Adjust for best performance, or you could also select Custom and uncheck all the check boxes.

 Turn off Dynamic Color Adaptation